-At endline, we also surprised Cash for Work households with the opportunity to engage in one additional week of work.
+At the conclusion of our endline, we surprised Cash for Work households with the opportunity to engage in one additional week of work.
 This additional feature of the experiment permits an estimation of individuals' reservation wages (which could not be elicited for the given work task until they had experience engaging in the work, and is therefore conducted at endline).
+Moreover, by randomizing the wage offered to the employee, we can estimate their labor supply curve.
+In an attempt to bound the effect of reciprocity in this exercise (for example, participants may feel obligated to work for us because we had engaged them thus far), we varied how this additional week of work was framed.
+Specifically, among a randomized subset of participants, we emphasized that "we can find others to do the work if you do not want to" in order to stress that the participant was under no pressure to work and we were not constrained in labor supply.